IMID (Immune Mediated Inflammatory Diseases) BioResource

 Key goals

-• Reach out to PPIE (Patient and Public Involvement and Engagement) groups to address under-representation of ethnically diverse groups and those with more severe disease activity
+• Working with PPIE (Patient and Public Involvement and Engagement) groups: Addressing the under-representation of Black and South Asiancommunities and people with more severe disease

-• Support research into shared biomarkers for IMID conditions, patient outcomes, and the links between health, genes and the environment
+• Supporting research: Enabling studies researching shared biomarkers, patient outcomes, and the relationship between health, genes and the environment

 About IMID BioResource

-Immune-Mediated Inflammatory Diseases (IMIDs) are a wide group of common health conditions which cause inflammation in the body.
-IMIDs can affect different parts of the body, but all work by triggering the body's immune system to fight itself, causing inflammation.
-Common conditions include Rheumatoid Arthritis, Systemic Lupus Erythematosus (SLE), and Psoriasis.
+Immune-Mediated Inflammatory Diseases (IMIDs) are a broad group of common conditions that cause inflammation in the body.
+They can affect many different areas, but all involve the immune system mistakenly attacking the body.
+Examples include Rheumatoid Arthritis, Systemic Lupus Erythematosus (SLE), and Psoriasis.

-The NIHR Manchester Biomedical Research Centre (BRC) is the lead centre for the NIHR IMID BioResource, in collaboration with NIHR Newcastle BRC and NIHR Leeds BRC.
+The NIHR Manchester Biomedical Research Centre (BRC) is the lead centre for the NIHR IMID BioResource, working with NIHR Newcastle BRC and NIHR Leeds BRC.

 Graphic of person on stool holding knee in pain

-The IMID BioResource is available for researchers from academia and industry.
-You can find out more about how the IMID BioResource can support commercial research in our industry infographic.
+The IMID BioResource is open to researchers from academia and industry.
+Further details on how you can support commercial research in our industry infographic.

 Close-up of keyboard with 'Contact us' written on one of the keys